Skip to content

 bobbins for embroidery

 There are 3 common sizes of bobbins available for embroidery machines.
-From smallest to largest, they are Style L, Class 15 (Style A), & Jumbo M. Most home machines use either a Style L or Class 15.
+From smallest to largest, they are Style L, Class 15 (Style A), & Jumbo M. Most home machines use either a Style L or Class 15 (Style A).

-Most commercial machines use a Style L. Consult your user manual or ask your machine manufacturer if you are unsure.
+Most commercial machines use a Style L, but occasionally you'll encounter a machine that takes a Style M. Consult your user manual or ask your machine manufacturer if you are unsure.

 Practice Continuously